Deceptrax123/Self-Supervised-Learning-using-YOLOv5-Backbone/readme.md

-# Pretraining YOLOv5 Backbone: Cross Stage Partial Convolutions DarkNet with SPP
+# Pretraining YOLOv5 Backbone: Cross Stage Partial Convolutions DarkNet with Spatial Pyramid Pooling

 - Self supervised autoencoder approach aimed towards improving the detections of SOTA object detector YOLOv5 by detecting and re-constructing multiple objects in an image.
+- This approach effectively performs semantic segmentation without pixel-wise annotations but uses only the bounding box coordinates.
 - Apart from which, the project aims at contributing to Ultralytics YOLOv5 by constructing a method of transferring only backbone weights to models for training and fine-tuning.